GianMarco98/Asteroid-Classification/README.md

 ### 3_support_vector_machine.py

 With this script we train a support vector machine (SVM) to make multiclass classification among the four classes of the main classification scheme.
-We choosed SVM because of its effectiveness in high dimentional spaces.
+We choosed SVM because of its effectiveness in high dimentional spaces [4].
 The training is done by performing a grid search to get the regularization parameter and the kernel type that maximizes the f1 score of the classificator.
 It is possible to choose the regularization parameter range and the kernel type by passing them as arguments to the 3_support_vector_machine.py script.
 If no arguments are passed, the default kernels are polynomial and rbf, because they are the ones that gave the best results during testing, and the regularization paramenter is choosen between the range of numpy.logspace(1,2,50) (see: https://numpy.org/doc/stable/reference/generated/numpy.logspace.html for more info).